 3Breakdown product of Atrazine.
 No reference point available, MCL for Atrazine of 3 μg/L is used.
-4FQPA DWLOC- Food Quality Protection Act Drinking Water Level of Concern.

 Atrazine and Desethyl Atrazine have similar toxicological effects and when found in the same well the detections can be additive to determine health risk.
 The combined concentration of these pesticides should be below $3 \mu g/L$ to be under the reference point.
-Individually the pesticides are Level 2 detections, and combined they are a Level 3 concentration (Figure 6).
+Individually, Atrazine is at a Level 1 concentration, Desethyl Atrazine is at a Level 2 concentration, and the combined concentrations are at a Level 3 concentration (Figure 6).
 The concentrations were in the Level 3 and Level 4 categories respectively as recently as 2009 (Figure 6).